-1 For example: Handreikingen circulair inkopen GWW en U&B in 8 stappen (Dutch Language); Sustainable Building Guide (French language).
+2 For example: Handreikingen circulair inkopen GWW en U&B in 8 stappen (Dutch Language); Sustainable Building Guide (French language).

-2. Establishing a Framework /Policy for the development project
+2. Establishing a Procurement Policy Framework for the development project

-Depending on the size of the development project an overarching Framework2 should be created in order bring together key parties, commitments and actions to delivering circular and sustainable outcomes from the project.
-An important aspect of any framework plan is to link the project goals to municipal goals in climate and energy, and in turn to national commitments (e.g. circular economy) and wider UN Sustainable Development Goals, as required3.
+Optimising circularity in any given procurement exercise whether construction or otherwise requires a robust sustainable and circular procurement approach to enable it to work.
+Ideally the Circular procurement Framework should underpin all procurement across the organisation to ensure replication and scale.
+Depending on the size and complexity of the development / CDW project an overarching procurement framework3 should be created in order bring together key parties, commitments and actions to delivering circular and sustainable outcomes from the project.
+An important aspect of any circular procurement framework is to link the project goals to municipal goals, and impacts, including climate, energy and circular economy.
+These local goals should clearly relate in turn to national commitments (e.g. circular economy) and wider UN Sustainable Development Goals, where relevant4.

-The Framework should seek to:
+The CDW procurement framework should seek to:

-- Be overarching across all sustainability considerations; - Act as a supervision tool for all aspects of the development for planning authorities, developers, landowners, project managers and contractors; and, - Set out and honour all ambitions and objectives in the new development relating to sustainability, climate (low carbon) and circular consideration
+- be overarching across all sustainability considerations; - act as a guidance tool for all aspects of the development and decision-making for planning authorities, developers, landowners, project managers and contractors; and, - set out and honour all ambitions and objectives in the new development relating to sustainability, climate (low carbon) and circular consideration